stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

 ### Annotation:

 Viral genomes are small and easy to annotate compared to larger genomes like bacterial or eukaryotic genomes.
 Let's identify open reading frames in the viral genome sequences you identified.
 Do this by pasting the viral contigs one at a time into NCBI's ORF finder software, [here](https://www.ncbi.nlm.nih.gov/orffinder/).
+Set the minimum ORF size to 300 bp.

 This is a snake-infecting arenavirus.
 The expected structure of arenavirus genome segments can be seen on [this page](https://viralzone.expasy.org/501).
-Can you find the expected genes in the virus L and S segments?
+Can you find the expected genes in the Large and Small virus genome segments?

+To validate that you have identified the expected ORFs (genes), copy the predicted protein sequences and use the [BLASTP](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&BLAST_SPEC=&LINK_LOC=blasttab&LAST_PAGE=blastn) tool to identify the most closely related protein sequences in NCBI.

 #### Additional, time-permitting exercise